 Employees may elect to have their health and dental premiums deducted pre-tax.
-If an employee participates in this Pre-tax Group Insurance Premium Feature, then he or she may also elect to set aside pre-tax income for the Medical Spending Account or the Dependent Care Spending Account.
+If an employee participates in this Pre-tax Group Insurance Premium Feature, then he or she may also elect spending Account.
 The Medical Spending Account allows employees who have been employed with the State for one year to redirect part of pre-tax income to an account to pay medical expenses not paid by health and dental plans.
 The expenses could include deductibles, copayments or items that are not covered, vision care, etc. The Dependent Care Spending Account covers expenses such as day care, whether in the home or outside the home, for any dependent child under the age of 13.
 Also eligible are expenses for a physically or mentally handicapped dependent of any age, or care provided for a disabled or elderly dependent.
 Use of this benefit is limited to those employees who need dependent care to permit both the employee and his or her spouse to work.